-Let the orthotic bland sit in the water for 1 minute.
+Let the orthotic blank sit in the water for 1 minute.

-Using a heat resistant glove of towel place the orthotic under the shoe's insole.
+Using a heat resistant gloves place the orthotic under the shoe's insole.

 Step into the shoe and press down for 2 minutes to mold the orthotic to your foot

 You can mold the blank either as Subtalar Neutral or Calcaneal Resting Position, or a combo of each.